AiaRup/ledesma/README.md

 - Control of the different operations who carry out the employees
 - Send a summary of the data to the irrigation operation manager

+The app uses an [API](https://github.com/AiaRup/ledesma-api) that I built specifically for this project.

 ```
 The app asks the user for permissions to use the location, media and notifications.
 ```